Funny Face: Plot

 Soon, Maggie, Dick, and Jo are off to Paris to prepare for a major fashion event, shooting photos at famous landmarks from the area.
-During the various shoots, Jo and Dick fall in love.
-"He Loves and She Loves".
-One night, when Jo is getting ready for a gala, she learns that Flostre is giving a lecture at a cafe nearby, which she attends.
+During the various shoots, Jo and Dick fall in love ("He Loves and She Loves").
+One night, when Jo is getting ready for a gala, she learns Flostre is giving a lecture at a cafe nearby, which she attends.
 Eventually, Dick brings her back and they get into an argument at the gala's opening, which results in Jo being publicly embarrassed and Maggie outraged.

 Jo goes to talk to Flostre at his home.
 Through some scheming, Maggie and Dick gain entrance to the soirée there.
-After performing an impromptu song and dance for Flostre's disciples, they confront Jo and Flostre.
+After performing an impromptu song and dance (“Clap Yo’ Hands” from the Gershwins’ 1926 musical Oh, Kay!) for Flostre's disciples, they confront Jo and Flostre.
 This leads to Dick causing Flostre to fall and knock himself out.
 Jo urges them to leave but when Flostre comes round, he tries to seduce her.
 Shocked at the behavior of her "idol", she smashes a vase over his head and runs out, returning just in time to take part in the final fashion show.
 During this, Maggie tries to get in touch with Dick, who has made plans to leave Paris.
 Before her wedding gown finale, Jo looks out the window and sees the plane Dick was supposed to be on flying over the city.
 Believing that he has refused to return to her, she runs off the runway in tears at the conclusion of the show.

 Meanwhile, Dick is still at the airport.
 He runs into Flostre and learns how Jo had attacked him.
 Realizing how much Jo cares, Dick returns to the fashion show, but Jo is nowhere to be found.
 Finally, after applying the insights of empathicalism at Maggie's behest, Dick guesses that Jo would return to the church where he had photographed her in a wedding dress and they shared their first romantic moment.
 On his arrival there himself, he finds Jo (in the wedding gown) by a little brook.
 They join in the duet "'S Wonderful" and embrace.